 - A full list of our courses offered in 2016-2017

 Getting Started in the Major or Minor

-Majors and minors are required to take our two core classes, 220 “Sexual Subjects” and 230 “The Roots of Feminism,” in their first-year or sophomore year and one or both of our theory courses, 381 “Queer Theory” and 397 “Gender Theory,” in their junior or senior year.
+Majors and minors are required to take our two core classes, 220 “Sexual Subjects” and 230 “The Roots of Feminism,” in their first-year or sophomore year.
+Majors are also required to take both of our theory courses, 381 “Queer Theory” and 397 “Feminist Theory,” in their junior or senior year.

 In addition to these courses, majors will take another 7 courses in gender & sexuality studies of their choosing at the 200 or 300-level, plus 4 related courses in other departments or programs.
 Majors are also required to complete a research project or paper by their senior year and may decide to pursue a senior thesis as well.
 Minors will take another 5 courses in gender & sexuality of their choosing.